-Figure 8 and Figure 10 show the monthly 95% confidence level metric for Galileo signal in space ranging accuracy, to be compared against the MPL target levels.
-Computation is applied "for any space vehicle", over all satellites and frequency combinations 7, achieving the following results:
+Figure 7, Figure 8, Figure 9, Figure 10 show the monthly 95% confidence level metric for Galileo signal in space ranging accuracy (for average user location, AUL), to be compared against the MPL target levels.
+Computation is applied "for any space vehicle", over all satellites and frequency combinations , achieving the following results:

-- for individual space vehicles in April, worst case values of 0.35 m for dual-frequency and 1.30 m for single-frequency.
-The best-case values over the month are 0.15 m and 0.30 m, respectively. - for individual space vehicles in May, worst case values of 0.33 m for dual-frequency and 1.16 m for single-frequency.
-The best-case values over the month are 0.14 m and 0.30 m, respectively. - for individual space vehicles in June, worst case values of 0.31 m for dual-frequency and 0.86 m for single-frequency.
-The best-case values over the month are 0.14 m and 0.24 m, respectively.
+- October (for individual space vehicles) worst case values were of 0.35 m for dual-frequency and 1.13 m for single-frequency.
+The best-case values over the month are 0.14 m and 0.28 m, respectively. - November worst case values were of 0.34 m for dual-frequency and 1.30 m for single-frequency.
+The best-case values over the month are 0.14 m and 0.32 m, respectively. - December worst case values were of 0.38 m for dual-frequency and 1.00 m for single-frequency.
+The best-case values over the month are 0.14 m and 0.25 m, respectively.

-In order to achieve a better view of Galileo ranging performance, Figure 6 provides the worst-case ranging accuracy values at both 95% confidence level (as per [OS-SDD] MPL) and at 99.9% confidence level, the latter value not being subject to any target and given for information only.
+In order to achieve a better view of Galileo ranging performance, Figure 6 provides the worst-case ranging accuracy values at AUL for both 95% confidence level (target level: 7 m ) and 99.9% confidence level (target level: 10 m ), the latter being subject to target since December 2023 (as per [OS-SDD] MPL), while given for information only in the previous months.